joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 """
 Determines if a given number input is a Lychrel number within 50 iterations.
 Returns a boolean value corresponding to Lychrel status.

+    Parameters:
+        number (int): An integer.
+    Returns:
+        (boolean): Boolean indicated if the number is a Lychrel number.
 """
     new_num = number
     bool_lychrel = True